Addictions and Substance Abuse Counselor Requirements by State

 How to Become a Certified Peer Support Specialist in Addiction Counseling

-The best guides on the path to recovery are often the people who have already walked it.
-With the right training and experience, you can turn what might have been your darkest days into the brightest beacon for other people experiencing addiction.
+The best guides on the path to recovery are often the people who’ve already walked it.
+With the proper training and experience, you can turn what might have been your darkest days into the brightest beacon for other people experiencing addiction.
 Learn what the role involves and how to become certified to work in your state.

 Professional and Student Organizations for Addiction Counselors